ME495-Navigation/nuturtlebot/README.md

 You need to be root to do this.
 It is a TODO to lower the permission requirements **If your turtlebot3 is already set up, you need not run these commands**

-1. Install the prequisites: `apt install qemu-user-static binfmt-support xz-utils`
+1. Install the prequisites:
+   - Ubuntu: `apt install qemu-user-static binfmt-support`
+   - Archlinux: `pacman -S qemu-user-static-binfmt`
 1. Run [scripts/create_image](scripts/create_image) to create the basic image.
    - Can be run as `rosrun nuturtlebot create_image` and will create a file (relative to the current directory) called `build/turtlebot_image/turtlebot.img` that can be written to the SD card.